 I have seen salmon hit a worm that is swinging across the pool at the end of a drift, and I have seen salmon hit a worm as it’s being reeled in, and I have even seen salmon chase a worm to the surface.

 Pink worms are my go-to color most of the time when I am fishing for salmon, but I have had days when the salmon prefer the red or brown worms, and Chartreuse worms can be very effective some days.

 I discuss my tactics, setups, and my favorite worms for steelhead, trout, and salmon on my page Fishing With Worms.

-Flies Are A Great Boat For Salmon In Rivers
+Flies Are A Great Bait For Salmon In Rivers

 There are times when the anglers are all using spawn bags or brightly colored baits and that can sometimes stop the fish from feeding.
 This is when a black or brown nymph can really shine.